-Mount Constitution is a mountain pass at an elevation of 731m (2,399ft) above the sea level, located on Orcas Island, in the northwestern corner of Washington state in San Juan County, Washington, USA.
+Mount Constitution is a mountain peak at an elevation of 735m (2,411ft) above the sea level, located on Orcas Island, in San Juan County, in the northwestern corner of Washington state, USA.

-Mount Constitution Road is 4.6 miles long.
-The surface of the road is asphalted and includes several bridges.
+The road to the summit is paved.
+It’s called Mount Constitution Road.
+Along the road you’ll deal with a few bridges and 7 hairpin turns.
 Atop the 2,409-foot-high Mt.
-Constitution there stands a stone observation tower built by the Civilian Conservation Corps in 1936.
+Constitution there stands a stone observation tower, known as Ellsworth Storey's Tower, built by the Civilian Conservation Corps in 1936.
 The tower features a commanding 360° views and offers panoramic views of surrounding San Juan Islands, Bellingham, the Cascade Mountains, Mount Baker, Mount Rainier, Anacortes, and Port Townsend, and a variety of Canadian and American cities.
-The summit of Mount Constitution on Orcas Island is the highest point in the San Juan Islands.
+The summit is the highest point in the San Juan Islands.
 There are no snack bars, restaurants, or any other services at the summit so prepare accordingly.
-The paved narrow road to the summit is closed in the evenings.
-Starting from Moran State Park, the ascent is 6.37 km long.
-Over this distance, the elevation gain is 547 meters.
-The average percentage is 8.5 %.

 Pic: Eliab Roman